Brazil probes $5.4 billion Saab fighter deal

-BRASILIA (Reuters) - A Brazilian prosecutor is investigating possible corruption in Brazil’s $5.4 billion purchase of 36 Gripen fighter planes from Sweden’s Saab AB.
+BRASILIA, April 10 (Reuters) - A Brazilian prosecutor is investigating possible corruption in Brazil’s $5.4 billion purchase of 36 Gripen fighter planes from Sweden’s Saab AB .

 A spokeswoman for the federal prosecutors’ office in Brasilia said on Friday the civil and criminal investigation will seek to determine whether there were “possible irregularities” in the contract, negotiated last year.